Mount Prospect Public Library

 The Mount Prospect Public Library is a public library located in Mount Prospect, Illinois, United States, a suburb of Chicago.

 A staff of 171 full and part-time employees work at the Library, in more than a dozen areas throughout the 101,000-square-foot facility.
 Currently more than 61,000 patrons are registered cardholders.
-The collection has approximately 497,000 items on file, with an annual circulation figure of more than one million.
+The collection has over one million items on file, with an annual circulation figure of approximately 750,000.

 The Library is governed by a Board of Library Trustees, consisting of seven members, who are elected by the voters of the Village.
 The Board elects every year from among its members appropriate officers.
 All members serve without remuneration.
 Regular meetings of the Board are held in the Library.

 History

 The library was founded in 1930, with it initially entirely consisting of a small cart at a local school, with it moving into a dedicated brick building later that year.
 The library later moved again in 1944 and 1946.

 A 2002 referendum approved an expansion to the library with a second floor and other improvements, with the renovations completing in 2004.